 The harvesting that I am referring to is the manual method of shaking the tree with a hand or motorised rake.

-A few days later, on a Sunday morning, a hive of activity was happening around the valley, and I went in search for a closer look.
+A few days later, on a Sunday morning, a hive of activity was happening around the valley, and being a natural inquisitive person, I went to observe.

 “Más Fuerte,” says a local man to the guy next to him, who is swinging the long bamboo pole along the sides of the whippy branches, rather than directly hitting the stems, the next minute a hail of dark olives descends to the ground.
 Amazingly he dislodges the ripe fruit from the tree without damaging the young buds that will form next years crop.